Bayfield Hall: Colonel Robert Jermy

 Robert Jermy was a lawyer in the reign of Charles I. He was educated at Christ's College, Cambridge followed by the Middle Temple, one of the four Inns of Court.
 In 1629 he was called to the Bar.
 To continue his affluent and privilege status he took the side of the Parliamentarians during the English Civil War.
 He became a Colonel in Cromwell's New Model Army.
 He also became a Member of Parliament and a commissioner.
 Following the crushing of Royalist up-rising in Norfolk in December 1650, Jermy was given a position on the special court set up on 20 December to deal with the rebels.
 Within a short period of time, Jermy and his fellow commissioners had sentenced twenty Royalists to death.
 This made Jermy unpopular within the Holt area as he was instrumental in the execution of a local man by the name of Thomas Cooper.
 Cooper was a one time usher of Gresham's School.
 He was hanged on Christmas Day in front of the school and then his body was left on display outside the school.
 In 1659 Robert Jermy involved himself in a scheme to rig the parliamentary election in Castle Rising.
 The unpopular Jermy decided it would be wise to remove himself from the limelight.
 He was granted permission to leave the country and fled to New England, although he was still a Member of Parliament.

 So unpopular was Jermy that a song was written that told the story of his misdeeds, calling him "the Baby of Mars", "a Journeyman soldier", "a pitiful soldier", "a cruel man", "a rascal" and "a coward" and criticised him for fleeing to New England.
 Following the restoration of the crown Jermy returned to the manor of Bayfield from America.
 He hoped to live quietly for the rest of his days as Lord of Bayfield.
 In 1663 he asked one of his friends who was close to the crown to recommend him for a baronetcy.
 Unfortunately this was not forthcoming.
 It seems people in power had longer memories of his questionable deeds, and his every move to achieve honours was blocked.
 William Jermy lived to a good age and he died in 1677.

 The land, house and manor of Bayfield remained within the Jermy family until the death of William Jermy on 21 January 1752.
-He passed away without issue.
+He died without issue.
 Following a court battle over William's will and dubious financial deals between William's wife and his brother in law, Bayfield Hall, and 700 acre were sold to a Mr Buxton for the sum of £7,600 in 1766.